-Therefore, names exist in the Book of life that are not “Elect”, they are “undetermined” and these names can be blotted out.
+Therefore, names can exist in the Book of life that are not “Elect”, the “undetermined” could be written in or blotted out.
 They have free will choice and equal chance to be saved with the Elect.
-For example, the names of the wicked men chasing David were ALREADY in the Book of life.
-David asks God their names be blotted out, not recorded with the righteous:
+For example, the names of the wicked men chasing David potentially could be written in the book of life.
+David asks God blot their names out so that doesn’t happen:

 May they be blotted out of the book of life, And may they not be recorded with the righteous.
 (Ps.
 69:28 NAS)

-The Book of Life has the names of both the Elect and the undetermined (who could choose to go either way), and the latter are judged according to their works (Rev. 20:13,15) which determined if their names were blotted out or not on Judgment Day.
+The Book of Life has the names of the Elect and potentially the undetermined (who could choose to go either way).
+The latter are judged according to their works (Rev. 20:13,15), which determines which books their names appear in on Judgment Day.